jermainee/jermainee/README.md

 🛜 [send.ax](https://send.ax) – Peer-to-peer file transfer in your web browser

-💩 [ideafa.st](https://ideafa.st) – The fastest way to a bad SaaS idea
+💩 [ideafa.st](https://ideafa.st) – The fastest way to a bad SaaS ide